 Over the years generations of the same extended families have been part of the PPSP story, contributing to the company’s rich history and unrivalled depth of experience.

-The current pilot team has a collective and cumulative 483 years’ experience in safely guiding ships into and out of Victoria’s ports.
+Our team of pilots collectively have hundreds of years of experience in safely guiding ships into and out of Victoria’s ports.